-Toxic algae outbreaks are dangerous are more than just smelly and unsightly.
+Toxic algae outbreaks are more than just smelly and unsightly – they are dangerous.
 They can harm people, wildlife, livestock and pets.
 Some outbreaks are a big threat to public health and drinking water supplies.
 A huge toxic algae outbreak in Lake Erie in 2014 left the entire city of Toledo, 500 thousand people, without safe drinking water.
 Algae outbreaks are caused by many factors – but one of the biggest is runoff contaminated with fertilizer and manure from agricultural operations and farms.

 Clean Water for All is working to reduce agricultural runoff by putting a spotlight on manure pollution caused by industrial animal agriculture, working with Congress and government agencies to improve federal policy on nonpoint source pollution, and increasing funding and improving effectiveness of nonpoint source programs, including Farm Bill conservation programs.

 The impact of agribusiness pollution on our nation’s waterways is severe.
 Nutrient pollution (excess nitrogen and phosphorus) arising from agriculture and agricultural processing has contaminated drinking water, caused huge dead zones in coastal waters and turned large portions of rivers, lakes and streams across the country into a green soup of toxic algae.
 Policy solutions to address nutrient pollution have neglected the impacts of industrial, confined animal agriculture to the detriment of our waterways.
 There are three interrelated operations of industrial agribusiness contributing to nutrient pollution:

 - Confined Animal Feeding Operations (known as CAFOs) producing huge volumes of manure;

 - Cropland (often growing grain for livestock), where chemical fertilizer and manure from industrial livestock operations runs off into nearby waterways; and